Robotino04/RobOS/README.md

 3. switch to rust nightly using `$ rustup default nightly`
 4. install xargo using `$ cargo install xargo`
 5. install gcc things using your package manager (make, gcc, ld, etc.)
+6. install grub-mkrescue and xorriso  using your package manager
 6. compile the kernel with `$ make all`

+# Running
+You can either burn the generated ISO to a disk/USB and run it on real hardware (may harm the hardware) or you can install qemu-system-x86_64 and use `$ make run` ru run RobOS in a vm.

+# Troubleshooting
+If the generated ISO won't boot and is really small, you may need to install something like ubuntus `grub-pc-bin`.